 The F-B LGA would result in impacts associated with hydrology and water quality in similar ways to the May 2014 Project.
 There may be site-specific differences in the location of potential impacts due to routing variations included under the F-B LGA (e.g., major water body crossings, water districts); however, the nature and intensity of potential impacts would be largely comparable.
 The F-B LGA would require two more water body crossings and would affect one additional water district with infrastructure in the study area compared to the May 2014 Project.
-The May 2014 Project would generate 72 acres of new impervious surfaces and the F-B LGA would generate 82 acres of new impervious surfaces.
-Additionally, the May 2014 Project would disturb approximately 570 net acres whereas the F-B LGA would disturb 780 net acres.
-Impacts associated with groundwater and floodplains would be the same for the F-B LGA and the May 2014 Project and are further discussed in Chapter 3.8 of the Draft Supplemental EIR/EIS.
+Impacts associated with groundwater and floodplains would be the same for the F-B LGA and the May 2014 Project and are further discussed in Chapter 3.8 of this Draft Supplemental EIR/EIS.